Home / Retirement planner / Planning your retirement / How to budget for retirement

 Check if you’re on track and adjust

-When your budget is complete it’s time to plan how to reach the retirement income goal you’ve come up with.
-Your super fund may provide a retirement calculator, or you can try the Moneysmart retirement planner.
+When your budget is complete, it’s time to plan how to reach the retirement income goal you’ve come up with.
+Your super fund may provide a retirement calculator, or you can try a publicly available tool like the Moneysmart retirement planner, TelstraSuper retirement lifestyle planner or Mercer retirement income simulator.

 These calculators can predict your likely retirement income based on your current level of super contributions, predicted future investment earnings and fees.
 A good calculator should include your Age Pension entitlement too.

-If the predicted income isn’t enough to cover the expenses included in your budget, it’s time to think about adjusting your super contributions to bridge the gap.
-Add what you can afford to contribute into the tool to see how much closer you can get to your goal.
+If the predicted income isn’t enough to cover the expenses included in your budget, it’s time to think about adjusting your investment option and super contributions to bridge the gap.
+Add what you can afford to contribute to the tool to see how much closer you can get to your goal and see how selecting an investment option with a higher allocation to growth assets could change the likely outcome.

 What if my goal is unreachable?